Zethearc/Software-Engineering/README.md

-# Software-Engineering
+# Sentiment Analysis of google photos images

 ## Overview
 This project lays out an application for Android implement a system to detect emotions through image recognition from Google Photos repository.
-Finally, the program returns a description of what the person likes and have a general idea about his personality.
+Finally, the program returns the images and the scores that got evaluated.

+## User Guide

+1. Go to the **Android APK** folder and download the APK for android smartphones.
+2. Copy the APK to your phone.
+3. In your phone, search for the APK and install it.
+If your phone asks for confirmation or permission to install the apk, accept.
+4. For login:
+    Register with a google account to aunthenticate, if you do not have a google account, you must create one.
+5. Select the photos from the Google Photos repository.
+6. Begin the sentiment analysis and display the results.
+7. If you want to delete your personal information, the app gives the option to do it.

+ ## Troubleshooting
+Bugs can be reported in the issue tracker on our GitHub repo: https://github.com/Zethearc/Software-Engineering/issues4

-## Libraries needed to run the application code
+## For Developers - Libraries needed to run the application code

   plugins   {